 The best thing about cloud hosting is that it can be made to fit any need, from a small business looking for a cost-friendly solution with great support, to a large scale company which requires the best security on the market.
 The technology is continuously being innovated as well, meaning further features and higher functionality is around the corner.

-eCreators provide cloud hosting for eLearning platforms for countries all around the world.
+eCreators provide cloud hosting for eLearning platforms and Learning Management Systems for countries all around the world.
 Centred in Melbourne, Australia we provide 24/7 support, hosting and security from some of the most significant players, meaning your technology will perform to the highest standard.
 Our services are scalable and billed on a per-user basis, meaning your solution can match your needs perfectly.